EU Licensed4.8/5

 Who Can Get Sildenafil on the NHS?

-Groups historically entitled to NHS-funded treatment:
+Groups that used to get NHS-funded treatment:

 Safety and Regulation